petrockblog/ATTinyPlusPlus/README.md

 ATTinyPlusPlus
 ==============

-Experimantal stuff in C++for the ATTiny85
+Experimental stuff in C++ for the ATTiny85.